 This working group is building on the existing archive of refugee narratives from urban, refugee camp, and resettlement contexts gathered through KIE’s DukeImmerse: Uprooted/Rerouted program.
 Using this prior research as a point of departure, the group is studying how the resettlement process, a global and transnational program where refugees are provided settlement in countries such as the United States, affects the mental health and well-being of refugees.

 While there are growing bodies of research on pre- and post-displacement, this project is innovative in that it considers resettlement as a global process which has implications for refugee health at different points, from the country of first asylum to the resettlement country.
-Prior research will be augmented by additional fieldwork in Jordan and Lebanon.
+Prior research will be augmented by additional fieldwork in Jordan and Nepal.
 Primary focus will be on the effects of displacement/resettlement on three communities: Bhutanese, Iraqis and Syrians.

 Suzanne Shanahan, Sociology and Kenan Institute for Ethics